-In most cases, FFRDCs are funded independently of the remainder of the Project Team.
-The FFRDC then executes an agreement with any non-FFRDC Project Team members to arrange work structure, project execution, and any other matters.
+In most cases, FFRDCs are funded independently of the remainder of the project team.
+The FFRDC then executes an agreement with any non-FFRDC project team members to arrange work structure, project execution, and any other matters.
 Regardless of these arrangements, the entity that applied as the prime recipient for the project will remain the prime recipient for the project.
+Please see Section III for eligibility requirement for FFRDCs.